lsolbach/CljXML/README.md

 dialect.
 The other libraries provide at least the DSL for the according XML dialect.

-The CljXML repository now contains the modules (eclipse projects)
+The CljXML repository contains the following modules
 * xml.core
 * xml.xsl
 * xml.xsd